Can You Tell How Many F-35 Fighter Jets Are In These Pictures?

 You may need to squint but try this picture!

-There are four F-35 in this shot!
+There are four F-35s in this shot!

 Three in the air, getting into formation, and one on the ground.
 Totally worth the estimated $406 billion the F-35 project will cost in total — not counting maintenance and upgrades.